AidaAfshar/LLM_ModelSelection/README.md

 ## Acknowledgment

-This codebase partially reuses GRPO implementation from Hugging Face TRL and Reasoning RL notebooks from Unsloth AI.
+This codebase partially reuses GRPO implementation from Hugging Face TRL and Reasoning RL codebase from Unsloth AI.